MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 ## ​What are the benefits of health modeling?

 Cloud applications typically generate high volumes of operational data, which makes it challenging to evaluate and determine the best operational action.
-Health modeling introduces business-relevant observability through quantified health states, which provide the basis to rationalise large volumes of operational data using domain information and business context.
+Health modeling introduces business-relevant observability through quantified health states, which provide the basis to rationalize large volumes of operational data using domain information and business context.

 This enables you to implicitly identify, interpret, and swiftly react to any deviations from a known healthy baseline.
 It ensures that operations are well informed and that business impact is considered in the decision-making process.
 This also helps to democratizes operations by making monitoring data more business meaningful​ for everyone

 Using a health model enables you to implicitly identify, interpret, and swiftly react to any deviations from a known healthy state.
 It ensures that operations are well informed and that business impact is considered in the decision-making process.
 This also helps to democratizes operations by making monitoring data more business meaningful​ for everyone.

 ​Consider the example of a detection scenario where there is spike in failed messages on an Azure Service Bus queue, which is causing payments to fail within an ecommerce application.
 This is a critical business issue that is directly impacting revenue.
 An application developer might have the system knowledge needed to rationalize the impact of this metric spike on payments.
 But with a complex system this tribal knowledge is often segmented and not consistent across all of the operations team.
-By using a health model, the impact of this spike on both the Service Bus instance and the payment flows which depend on it are immediatly visible and actionable.
-This allows anyone to immediatly comprehend the severity of the issue, and act accordingly.
+By using a health model, the impact of this spike on both the Service Bus instance and the payment flows which depend on it are immediately visible and actionable.
+This allows anyone to immediately comprehend the severity of the issue, and act accordingly.

 The following list captures some fo the key benefits of health modeling: